MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-overview.md

 **Actions**:

-Before the device checks in to the Intune service, an Intune administrator or Intune role with permissions to manage the Microsoft Cloud PKI service must (shown as B1 in the diagram):
+Before the device checks in to the Intune service, an Intune administrator or Intune role with permissions to manage the Microsoft Cloud PKI service must complete the following actions:

 * Create the required Cloud PKI certification authority for the root and issuing CAs in Microsoft Intune.
 * Create and assign the required trust certificate profiles for the root and issuing CAs.
 * Create and assign the required platform-specific SCEP certificate profiles.

+These actions require components B1, B2, and B3.

 > [!NOTE]
 > A Cloud PKI Issuing Certification Authority is required to issue certificates for Intune managed devices.
 Cloud PKI provides a SCEP service that acts as a Certificate Registration Authority.
 The service requests certificates from the Issuing CA on behalf of Intune-managed devices using a SCEP profile.